INaturalist

 iNaturalist is an American 501(c)(3) nonprofit social network of naturalists, citizen scientists, and biologists built on the concept of mapping and sharing observations of biodiversity across the globe. iNaturalist may be accessed via its website or from its mobile applications. iNaturalist includes an automated species identification tool, and users further assist each other in identifying organisms from photographs and sound recordings.
 As of 5 August 2025, iNaturalist users had contributed nearly 300 million observations of plants, animals, fungi, and other organisms worldwide, and 400,000 users were active in the previous 30 days.

 iNaturalist serves as an important resource of open data for biodiversity research, conservation, and education, describing itself as "an online social network of people sharing biodiversity information to help each other learn about nature."
 It is the primary application for crowd-sourced biodiversity data in places such as Mexico, southern Africa, and Australia, and the project has been called "a standard-bearer for natural history mobile applications."
 Most of iNaturalist's software is open source.
 It has contributed to over 4,000 research papers and is widely used by scientists, land managers, and conservationists worldwide.
-The platform has also been active in the discovery and rediscovery of new and previously assumed to be extinct species.
+The platform has also been active in the discovery of new species and rediscovery of species previously assumed to be extinct.

 History

 iNaturalist began in 2008 as a UC Berkeley School of Information Master's final project of Nate Agrin, Jessica Kline, and Ken-ichi Ueda.
 Agrin and Ueda continued work on the site with Sean McGregor, a web developer.
 In 2011, Ueda began collaboration with Scott Loarie, a research fellow at Stanford University and lecturer at UC Berkeley.
 Ueda and Loarie are the current co-directors of iNaturalist.org.
-The organization merged with the California Academy of Sciences on April 24, 2014.
+The organization merged with the California Academy of Sciences on 24 April 2014.
 In 2017, iNaturalist became a joint initiative between the California Academy of Sciences and the National Geographic Society.

-With these collaborations and growing popularity of the site since 2012, the number of participants and observations has roughly doubled each year from.
+With these collaborations and growing popularity of the site since 2012, the number of participants and observations has roughly doubled each year.
 In 2014, iNaturalist reached 1 million observations.
 Later, as of October 2023, there were 181 million observations (163 million verifiable).
-On July 11, 2023 iNaturalist became registered as an independent 501(c)(3) nonprofit organization.
+On 11 July 2023 iNaturalist announced its status as a newly independent 501(c)(3) nonprofit organization.